funkelab/synister/README.md

 2. Skid, neurotransmitter, hemilineage id for each skeleton (skeletons.json).
 3. Hemilineage name, hemilineage id for each hemilineage (hemilineages.json).

 To reproduce the experiment each json file should be imported as a collection with the same name in one mongo database.
 Dictionary keys are field names.
-Splits can be reproduced using ```synister/splits.py``` and must be added to the database before training.
+Prvoided splits can be reproduced using ```synister/split.py```, which searches for the optimal split with equal neurtransmitter distribution for any given superset, such as hemilineage id or skeleteon id.

 ### 1. Training a network.
 #### Prepare training